agile-ts/documentation/docs/Interfaces.md

 #### `sideEffects`

-If sideEffects of the Job get executed
+If the side effects of the Job get executed.
+A side effect is for example the _rebuild of the Group output_, or the _persisting of the State value_.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|